 Make this chicken recipe feast for the coming Holiday or Thanksgiving!
 So easy and less complicated to make.

-ROAST BUTTERED CHICKEN
+GARLIC BUTTER ROAST CHICKEN

 1.2 kg whole chicken, cleaned well, discard neck

 ½ cup anchor unsalted butter, melted (1 stick)

 2 tbsp rice wine (alternatively 1/4 cup white wine) – optional